Travel Jottings

 Border Crossing & Getting Around by Train

 As mentioned in the introduction, ScotRail is the main operator of train services in Scotland.
 In the 1990's, it was transformed from a division of British Rail into a franchise operated by National Express.
-Further devolution handed the franchising exercise to the Scottish Government, and they split things in two the last time around.
-Abellio now runs the main franchise, while Serco runs the Caledonian Sleeper overnight trains between Scotland and London.
+Further devolution handed the franchising exercise to the Scottish Government, and they split things in two the last time around before it all got nationalised again.
+Even then, the Caledonian Sleeper overnight trains between Scotland and London remained in a separate company.
 Otherwise, Transport Scotland and SPT are calling the shots when it comes to franchise oversight.
 This includes insisting on the use of their own liveries, a practice that has to save money because you have to wonder how expensive it is for new operators to emblazon their identity all over everything in the first few months of their contracts.
 Anything that saves money for the public purse has to be a good thing now that the boom of the first years of the century is a faded memory.

 Aside from limited incursions into the north of England, ScotRail largely limits itself to running services within Scotland, as it must have done in the days of British Rail.
 Away from the Central Belt, this includes routes passing through some very special countryside.
 Here the West Highland lines come to mind, but there also is the one from Inverness to Kyle of Lochalsh along with the Highland Line and that through Ayrshire and Galloway to Stranraer.
 All of these will get you into fine hillwalking country and some of the stations are very remote too.